nCino (NCNO)

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.

-nCino is efficient at acquiring new customers, and its CAC payback period checked in at 37.3 months this quarter.
+nCino does a decent job acquiring new customers, and its CAC payback period checked in at 44.1 months this quarter.
 The company’s relatively fast recovery of its customer acquisition costs gives it the option to accelerate growth by increasing its sales and marketing investments. nCino CAC Payback Period

 8. Gross Margin & Pricing Power